 If a juvenile is alleged to be within [MCL 712A.2(b)], the court may authorize a petition to be filed at the conclusion of the preliminary hearing or inquiry.
-The court may authorize the petition upon a showing of probable cause that 1 or more of the allegations in the petition are true and fall within [MCL 712A.2(b)]....
+The court may authorize the petition upon a showing of probable cause that 1 or more of the allegations in the petition are true and fall within [MCL 712A.2(b)]. . . .

 AKD was without proper care and custody at his birth due to his mother's substance abuse and neglect and his putative father's incarceration.
-When removal became necessary, neither parent placed AKD into a guardianship or with a responsible adult under a power of attorney.
+When removal first became necessary, neither parent placed AKD into a guardianship or with a responsible adult under a power of attorney.
 The court properly approved AKD's removal from his mother and placed him in foster care.

-Had AKD been placed with a relative instead of in foster care, the DHHS would still have been obligated to assess the safety of that placement.2 MCL 712A.2(b)(1)(C) recognizes that harm to a child's health or welfare by a person responsible for the child's health or welfare that occurs through negligent treatment, including the failure to provide adequate food, clothing, shelter, or medical care, though financially able to do so, or the failure to seek financial or other reasonable means to provide adequate food, clothing, shelter, or medical care.
+harm to a child's health or welfare by a person responsible for the child's health or welfare that occurs through negligent treatment, including the failure to provide adequate food, clothing, shelter, or medical care, though financially able to do so, or the failure to seek financial or other reasonable means to provide adequate food, clothing, shelter, or medical care.